Ridgeview Classical Schools

-Elementary and middle schools
+Elementary and middle school

 Grades K-8 follow a curriculum that was originally inspired by the Core Knowledge Sequence.
 Since Ridgeview's inception in 2001, it has enriched this curriculum substantially.
 Elementary students begin studying Latin in kindergarten and continue it through eighth grade.
 Additionally, they begin studying Greek in third grade.
 Ridgeview also begins teaching students cursive penmanship in third grade in a program that was developed by Michael Sull and Marie Hornback.
 All elementary students also study art, music, and martial arts.
 Students in the elementary use the Riggs phonics system to learn to read and become proficient in diagramming sentences to improve their understanding of English grammar.
 Ridgeview's math program is heavily influenced by the Singapore Math program, though elements of Saxon Math have also been incorporated.
-Students are ability-grouped at all grades in order to work at the highest level at which they can be successful across the curriculum.
 Character education is integrated throughout the curriculum.

+The Outdoor Program

+Ridgeview places an emphasis on developing a reverence of nature in their students.
+Through day trips taken with their classes, Student Ambassador trips, Student Council trips and more, students are provided a myriad of opportunities to get outside and explore the beauty of Colorado.
+Students learn skills such as wilderness first aid, winter survival skills, and navigation.
+Students are also given the opportunity to attend more intensive trips that involve caving, rock climbing, ice climbing, backpacking, and cross-country skiing.

 High school

-Grades 9-12 continue with a classical, liberal arts curriculum.
+Grades 9–12 continue with a classical, liberal arts curriculum.
 Ridgeview's high school courses make strong use of primary sources, and where possible, Socratic discussion in classes.
 Students working towards a diploma take an equal number of courses in the humanities and natural sciences.
 This means four years of history, science, literature, and mathematics.
 Additionally, students are required to take courses in government, economics, and moral philosophy.
 Students are required to have a proficiency in Latin in order to graduate, and they also complete a 7,000-word senior thesis and complete a three-hour, written leaving exam.
 Students present the senior thesis to their peers and the faculty and are required to defend it.
-Most students also elect to take courses in music and art.
-Additionally, a variety of electives are offered, including not only AP courses, but concurrent enrollment courses through the University of Colorado (CU).
+Additionally, a variety of electives are offered, including not only AP courses, but concurrent enrollment courses through the University of Colorado's "CU Succeed Program."
 A broad assortment of other electives are available to students ranging from neuroscience, robotics, computer programming, Russian literature, Dante, psychology of religion, along with many others.
-Modern language electives include: Spanish, French, and German.
+Modern language electives include Spanish, French, and German.
 All modern languages are taught by native speakers.

+Hoplite Radio

+Ridgeview's Headmaster Derek Anderson hosts a podcast called Hoplite Radio.
+The podcast covers a variety of educational topics and features guests such as Ridgeview Faculty, Board members, students, and parents.

-Achievements and recognitions
+Achievements and Recognitions

 U.S. News & World Report ranked United States high schools and awarded Ridgeview Classical Schools a gold medal.
-It is ranked 26th out of 458 high schools in Colorado, and is ranked 28th among the nation's charter schools and 103rd among high schools nationally.
+It is ranked 3rd out of 522 high schools in Colorado, 39th among the nation's charter high schools, 156th among high schools nationally, and 158th in STEM high schools nationally.
+Nearly 20,000 schools are ranked nationally.

-Ridgeview's K-9 chess team won Colorado State Championship in 2010 and 2011.
-In 2012 Ridgeview's K-9 chess team took fifth place nationwide.
-The high school chess team took third place in the state in 2012, and first place in 2013, 2014, and 2015.
-In 2013, the K-3 and K-6 chess teams both took second place in Colorado.